stuntrally/stuntrally3/docs/VehicleModeling.md

 Look for "MESH info: " it says how many submeshes (subs, materials) and how many triangles (tris) each part has and the total amounts.
 Most optimal and preferred is when there is 1 submesh and 1 material in each .mesh file.

-## Normals
+#### Normals

-Keep in mind that faces in blender can be two sided, but in game are one sided.
+Keep in mind that faces/polygons in Blender can be two sided, but in game are one sided.
 Thus the face normals (in blender) must be flipped to proper side.
 They won't be visible in game if on the other side.
+This sometimes requires to add more faces to cover holes now visible from other side.

-## Data Size
+#### Data Size

-Cars (just like tracks) aren't big in size.
+Vehicles (just like tracks) aren't big in size.
 ES is biggest and after export the Ogre, all .mesh files are about 1MB, and all textures 5MB.
-It's best to keep the size not too far from that (current highest are: 6MB meshes and 19MB textures).
+It's best to keep the size not too far from that (last highest are: 7 MB meshes and 19 MB textures).
+Usually bigger size for mesh will drop Fps in game anyway.
+And big textures could load longer and not really add detail from default camera, only closer.

-## Repositories
+#### Repositories

-We have git repository with .blend files for most SR vehicles
+We have git repository with `.blend` files for most SR3 vehicles:
 https://github.com/stuntrally/blendfiles/tree/master/cars

 Good example is the new HI model, was almost ready for game.
-ES had high poly model and baking normalmap (bad, not used) and ambient occlusion was done for it.
+SX is very good (right detail) outside, S8 too.
-S8 and XZ are okay, but they had a simple unwrap and interior made.
+But they had a simple UV unwrap.
+S8 interior was made and is very basic (like for many cars).

 ----
-#### Parts (in Blender)
+### Parts (in Blender)

 Note: replace ES with the in-game car name you work with.

 Name the body parts (and the geometries): ES_body, ES_interior, ES_glass.